American Pie (song): Interpretations

-McLean reveals the meaning of the lyrics
+McLean's responses

 When asked what "American Pie" meant, McLean jokingly replied, "It means I don't ever have to work again if I don't want to."
-Later, he stated, "You will find many interpretations of my lyrics but none of them by me… Sorry to leave you all on your own like this but long ago I realized that songwriters should make their statements and move on, maintaining a dignified silence."
+Later, he stated, "You will find many interpretations of my lyrics but none of them by me...
+Sorry to leave you all on your own like this but long ago I realized that songwriters should make their statements and move on, maintaining a dignified silence."
 He also commented on the popularity of his music, "I didn't write songs that were just catchy, but with a point of view, or songs about the environment."

 In February 2015, however, McLean announced he would reveal the meaning of the lyrics to the song when the original manuscript went for auction in New York City, in April 2015.
 The lyrics and notes were auctioned on April 7, 2015, and sold for $1.2 million.
 In the sale catalogue notes, McLean revealed the meaning in the song's lyrics: "Basically in 'American Pie' things are heading in the wrong direction.
 It [life] is becoming less idyllic.
 I don't know whether you consider that wrong or right but it is a morality song in a sense."
-The catalogue confirmed that the song climaxes with a description of the death of Meredith Hunter at the Altamont Free Concert, ten years after the plane crash that killed Holly, Valens, and Richardson, and did acknowledge that some of the more well-known symbols in the song were inspired by figures such as Elvis Presley ("the king") and Bob Dylan ("the jester").
+The catalogue confirmed that the song climaxes with a description of the killing of Meredith Hunter at the Altamont Free Concert, ten years after the plane crash that killed Holly, Valens, and Richardson, and did acknowledge that some of the more well-known symbols in the song were inspired by figures such as Elvis Presley ("the king") and Bob Dylan ("the jester").

 In 2017, Bob Dylan was asked about how he was referenced in the song.
 "A jester?
 Sure, the jester writes songs like 'Masters of War', 'A Hard Rain's a-Gonna Fall', 'It's Alright, Ma' – some jester.
 I have to think he's talking about somebody else.
 Ask him."
-Dylan's predictions were later confirmed to be true, when McLean denied that Dylan was the jester and Presley the king in the song.